remix-run/remix/docs/guides/single-fetch.md

 #### Loader/Action Definition Utilities

-To enhance type-safety when defining loaders and actions with single fetch, you can use the new `unstable_defineLoader` and `unstable_defineAction` utilities:
+To enhance type-safety when defining loaders and actions with Single Fetch, you can use the new `unstable_defineLoader` and `unstable_defineAction` utilities:

 ```ts
 import { unstable_defineLoader as defineLoader } from "@remix-run/node";